Economic forecasts project modest growth

-This year, our definition of the Northeast Asia region encompasses Taiwan, Japan, and North and South Korea.
-Consequently, the economic base for our analysis is larger and the region's economic growth appears slightly higher than in previous outlooks.
-Northeast Asia’s gross domestic product is forecast to grow 1.6 percent annually over the next 20 years.
-Japan’s economy is forecast to grow as it recovers from the economic challenges of the last decade, although low birth rates and a declining working-age population will moderate growth in the long term.
-Japan remains the dominant economy of the region, but South Korea and Taiwan provide one-quarter of the base and one-half of the projected economic growth over the forecast period.
+The Northeast Asia region encompasses Japan, North and South Korea, and Taiwan.
+The region's GDP is forecast to grow 1.5 percent over the next 20 years.
+Japan will grow moderately as it recovers from long-term stagnation.
+However, an aging and declining population will challenge that growth over the long term.
+Although Japan will remain the dominant economy in the region, South Korea and Taiwan currently provide almost one-third of the base and will generate much of the projected economic dynamism.

 Fleet growth and modernization continues